 TK: What are some of the challenges case managers face when ensuring the injured employee receives the care he or she needs while overseas?

-There are also language barriers that hinder the communication between the employee, provider, and facility, and all the support that that may be available.
+There are also language barriers that hinder the communication between the employee, the provider, and the facility, and all the support that may be available.
 And so, we can help with that as well, making sure that there are interpreters.

-Oftentimes, we may talk to the provider and then we will then speak with the employee and explain to them what the treatment plan is, because that employer, employee and provider simply aren’t able to communicate with one another.
+Oftentimes, we may talk to the provider and then we will speak with the employee and explain to them what the treatment plan is because that employer, employee and provider simply aren’t able to communicate with one another.

 I mentioned earlier the access to adequate care.
 Every country’s health care system is different, and the standard of care can be very different than what we’re used to here in the U.S. A key component to our program is helping injured employees get access to care and, in worse‑case scenarios, that may mean transporting them to a larger city in that country or even a neighboring country and, of course, back to the U.S. So, those are two big problems.

 But let’s say you have access to care.
 How are you going to pay for it?
 I’ve seen on numerous occasions where the facilities literally will not discharge someone from the hospital until the bill is paid in full.
 And we’re able to help with this.
 The international team intervenes with the hospital and arranges for payment.
 They handle all of the currency exchanges and, most often, they’re covering these services and then pass that direct cost onto the referring party or the payer for reimbursement.